While these questions appear to be the same, both are important to answer if you’re considering LASIK vision correction.

-For patients who had a different impression, learning these facts and meeting some helpful and caring people who transparently answer questions, without any pressure, helps out a lot.
+Learning these facts and meeting some helpful and caring people who transparently answer questions, without any pressure, helps a lot.

 If you happen to be one of these folks who is a little fearful of LASIK, there are a couple of things that we would like to share with you:

 - You are normal.
 Most people who say they aren’t at least a little nervous are most likely not telling the whole truth